What are the 2015/2016 pension changes?

 What type of pension do I need?

-These new rules only apply to defined contribution (DC) schemes, also known as money purchase pensions, which are based on contributions that you and your employer make.
+These rules only apply to defined contribution (DC) schemes, also known as money purchase pensions, which are based on contributions that you and your employer make.
 They do NOT apply to defined benefit (DB) schemes or final salary pensions, which are based on your earnings and how long you’ve been a member.
 You should bear in mind that your existing personal pension provider is not obligated to offer this flexibility.

 Should I ditch my final salary pension?

-The new flexibility and tax advantages of DC pensions are tempting but you will be losing valuable benefits if you transfer out of a final salary pension, which makes transferring out unlikely to be a suitable option for you.
+The flexibility and tax advantages of DC pensions are tempting but you will be losing valuable benefits if you transfer out of a final salary pension, which makes transferring out unlikely to be a suitable option for you.
 Final salary pensions provide a guaranteed income after retirement and often come with additional perks such as inflation-proofing and pensions for spouses.